bioidiap/bob.learn.libsvm/doc/guide.rst

   >> svm(numpy.ones((10,13), 'float64'))
   (1, 1, 1, 1, 1, 1, 1, 1, 1, 1)

-Visit the documentation for :py:class:`xbob.learn.libsvm.Machine` to find more information about these bindings and methods you can call on such a machine.
+Visit the documentation for :py:class:`bob.learn.libsvm.Machine` to find more information about these bindings and methods you can call on such a machine.
-Visit the documentation for :py:class:`xbob.learn.libsvm.File` for information on loading `LIBSVM`_ data files directly into python and producing :py:class:`numpy.ndarray` objects.
+Visit the documentation for :py:class:`bob.learn.libsvm.File` for information on loading `LIBSVM`_ data files directly into python and producing :py:class:`numpy.ndarray` objects.

-Below is a quick example: Suppose the variable ``f`` contains an object of type :py:class:`xbob.learn.libsvm.File`.
+Below is a quick example: Suppose the variable ``f`` contains an object of type :py:class:`bob.learn.libsvm.File`.
 Then, you could read data (and labels) from the file like this:

 .. doctest::